 - Residency is a temporary condition.
 It is generally where you have a home.
 Homes include a family home, a vacation home, or an investment home.

-Multiple domiciles can mean multiple taxation of assets.
+Multiple domiciles can mean multiple taxations of assets.
 It can lead to a great deal of confusion about who can manage the estate.
 There will also be confusion about who has the authority to transfer homes, cars, bank accounts, and other assets.

 Common factors which control the issue of domicile